joejag/tcr/README.md

 ## Usage

 TCR runs on Windows, Linux and Mac.
-Just run `npx tcr 'my test command'` and you will be up and running.
+First install [node](https://nodejs.org/en/download/), then run `npx tcr 'my test command'` and you will be up and running.

 ## Features